Pearly Penile Papules: The Complete Medical Guide

 Most men seeking consultation are reassured after examination.

 If you are concerned, you can speak to your GP or a private clinic specialising in PPP removal in the UK.
+It is always advisable to see a Doctor if you have bumps on the head of the penis.

 Pearly Penile Papules Treatment in the UK

-- Treatment is available in private clinics
+- Pearly penile papule treatments are available in private clinics

 - PPP are recognised by the NHS as a benign condition, and routine removal is not usually funded by NHS England.
 However, cases submitted for NHS funding require a specific Individual Funding Request (IFR).